-Indicators, Targets & Strategies for successful In the Directions of Baseline data Direction of movement performance be coming from baseline 100% compliance and statutory penalties for non- compliance; and • an independent office of audit within the federal anti- corruption authority, or other suitable established auditing office, to monitor compliance with the real-time lobbying and donations register and to prosecute elected officials, political parties, and lobbyists for breaches.
+Governance 5 - Transparency, openness & accountability Indicators, Targets & Strategies for successful performance In the e Directions of ecoming Baseline data Direction of movement from baseline 100% compliance and statutory penalties for non- compliance; and an independent office of audit within the federal anti- corruption authority, or other suitable established auditing office, to monitor compliance with the real-time lobbying and donations register and to prosecute elected officials, political parties, and lobbyists for breaches.
 No progress has been made to improve transparency of political donations at the federal level.
 No steps have been taken to require real time reporting of lobbying contacts.
 The longer term trend has been negative.
-Tot Sicuotics.
 Gov 5 Open, transparent & accountable in its governments & institutions.
 In 2021, the Australian Government's Statement of Ministerial Standards required that ministers "must not seek or Transparency in lobbying, gifts and donations Gov 6 A world benchmark in leaders' conduct. encourage any form of gift in their personal capacity" but did not prohibit the acceptance Prohibition of gifts to politicians and public officials Gov05.04.01 Gov 7 Committed to public service independence & excellence. of gifts that could then be retained "in their personal capacity".
-Nor did the Standard place No progress has been made to prohibit acceptance of gifts by By 2023, in association with Gov05.04, legislate to prohibit acceptance of gifts by politicians and Gov 8 Protected from undue sectional influence in elections. a \$ limit on the value of gifts that could be accepted and concessional arrangements were in politicians and public servants at the federal level. public service staff at all levels (and their spouse, partner, or families) and to mandate records of all gifts offered and the date of refusal and/or return.
+Nor did the Standard place No progress has been made to prohibit acceptance of gifts by Gov05.04.01 By 2023, in association with Gov05.04, legislate to prohibit acceptance of gifts by politicians and public service staff at all Gov 8 Protected from undue sectional influence in elections. a \$ limit on the value of gifts that could be accepted and concessional arrangements were in politicians and public servants at the federal level. levels (and their spouse, partner, or families) and to mandate records of all gifts offered and the date of refusal and/or return.
 Gov 9 A nation outlawing corporate greed & encouraging private sector ethics & community partnership. place to allow officials to retain gifts of high value at discounted rates.
-Source: Australian Government, Statement of Ministerial Standards, August 2018, Parliament of Australia, Registration and Declaration of Senators' Interests, and Department of Prime Minister and Cabinet Soc 6 equals.
-Guidelines Relating to Official Gifts Received
+Source: Australian Government, Statement of Ministerial Standards, August 2018, Parliament of Australia, Registration and Declaration of Senators' Interests, and Department of Prime Soc 6 A society of equals.
+Minister and Cabinet Guidelines Relating to Official Gifts Received